 Instructions for Authors

 The Journal of Marital and Family Therapy is published in accordance with the purposes of the sponsoring organization, the American Association for Marrriage and Family Therapy, in January, April, July, and October to advance the professional understanding of marital and family functioning and the most effective psychotherapeutic treatment of couple and family distress.
 Toward that end, the Journal publishes articles on research, theory, clinical practice, and training in marital and family therapy.

 Articles are selected on the basis of appropriateness, clarity, significance, timeliness, and contribution to the field of marital and family therapy.
 Papers published in the Journal are selected from papers submitted directly to the JMFT editor.
 Authors need not be members of the AAMFT.
 No remuneration is paid for accepted manuscripts.

 Evaluation of Manuscripts

 Manuscripts are accepted for consideration with the understanding that they have not been published previously and are not being considered simultaneously for publication elsewhere.
 The right to reject any manuscript or return it to the author for format, style, or other revisions before accepting it for publication is reserved by the editor.

-If a manuscript is accepted, page proofs will be sent to anthors and must be returned within 48 hours.
-Changes are limited to the correcting of printing errors, spelling, dates, and grammar.
+If a manuscript is accepted, page proofs will be sent to authors and must be returned within 48 hours.
+Changes at that point will be limited to the correcting of printing errors, spelling, dates, and grammar.
 Substantive changes such as adding phrases, sentences, and paragraphs are not permitted without the Editor’s approval.

 Format for Manuscripts